mtitterton/NetCDF-Indexing-Template/docs/usage.md

 Data Expansion: Merges data from neighboring files based on if the surrounding coordinate is in the mapping of the file names
 Duplicate Removal: Finds the overlaps between latitude and longitude for each indexing, and eliminates repeats in bathymetry data.
 Latitude and Longitude Extrapolation: Takes each latitude and longitude data for the final NETCDF file and extrapolates an array so each coordinate is individually spaced.
+Bathymetry Mapping: Plots the data from each NetCDF file for visualization.

 Workflow
 The program follows these steps: